figaw/praqma.com/_posts/2014-06-18-GiJeLi-tool-stack-howto.md

     cd cd CoDe-U.github.io/
     jekyll serve

-Open your browser on go to `http://localhost:4000` and you should see the Code:U webpage.
+Open your browser on go to `http://localhost:4000` and you should see the CoDe:U web page.

 ...which you can also see at [www.codeu.eu](http://www.codeu.eu)

-Every time you have change the content of the files in directory you'll have to build the HTML again simply by running:
+Every time you change the content of the files in directory you'll have to build the HTML again simply by running:

     jekyll build

-A neat trick it to start the jekyll web service with the `--watch` this will make the service monitor any file changes in the directory and automatically rebuild when required.
+A neat trick is to start the jekyll web service with `--watch` this will make the service monitor any file changes in the directory and automatically rebuild when required.

 Consult the Jekyll documentation for more [tweaks](http://jekyllrb.com/docs/usage/).

 ## Setting up a web server running GiJeli

 Clone the git repo, cd into it and run the command `jekyll serve`.
-Now setup a cron job or a Jenkins CI job that periodically runs:
+Now set up a cron job or a Jenkins CI job that periodically runs:

     git pull
     jekyll build